© 2012 Albert A Rasch and

 Though I don’t usually bring it up, I have a more than passing interest in self defense and offense.
 Being prepared for any eventuality is ingrained in me, and I rarely get dressed without a basic set of tools on me.
+I've been fortunate to never have to resort to them, but I sure have been glad to have something with me several times!

 When stepping out of the house, my primary defensive arm is the SOG Twitch I. (Model number TWI-7.)
 When SOG decided to upgrade the classic lockback pocket knife, they did it with engineering, technology, and style.
 From the lightweight construction to the high tech cryogenic treatment on the blade, the Twitch I oozes sexy, covert, special ops –